eldriclim/GeekInsider-TAP/README.md

 ### Challenges
 1. Choice of node.js
-2. Deciding on mysql driver
+2. Deciding on MySQL driver
-3. Supertest async db expect
+3. Supertest with async test helper
 4. How does a production system looks like?